aws-samples/aws-cloudhsm-jce-examples/README.md

 ### Dependencies

-The CloudHSM Client and JCE dependencies are required.
+The latest version of CloudHSM Client and JCE dependencies are required.
 They should be installed using the official procedures documented here:

 * https://docs.aws.amazon.com/cloudhsm/latest/userguide/java-library-install.html